United States Army Nurse Corps: Vietnam

 The Army Nurse Corps stopped being all-female in 1955; that year Edward L.T.
 Lyon was the first man to receive a commission in the Army Nurse Corps.
 During the Vietnam War many Army nurses would see deployment to South East Asia.
-Army nurses would staff all major Army hospitals in the theatre, including Cam Ranh Bay, Da Nang, and Saigon.
-Vietnam would be the first major deployment of men as nurses into the combat theater, as men could be located in more hazardous locations than what was considered safe for females.
-Many Army nurses faced enemy fire for the first time due to the unconventional nature of the conflict, and several nurses would die from direct enemy fire.
+Army nurses would staff all major Army hospitals in the theater, including Cam Ranh Bay, Da Nang, and Saigon.
+Vietnam would be the first major deployment of men as nurses into the combat theater, as men could be located in more hazardous locations than what was considered safe for women.
+Many Army nurses faced enemy fire for the first time due to the unconventional nature of the conflict and eight female and one male nurse would die in the conflict.
+1LT Sharon Lane was the only nurse to die by enemy fire during the Vietnam War when on 8 June 1969, she was mortally wounded when a rocket hit her facility, the 312th Evacuation Hospital.
 On at least one occasion, the US Army hospital at Cam Ranh Bay was assaulted and severely damaged, with a loss of both patient and staff life.

-Currently
+Modern Nurse Corps

 Army Nurses are deployed all over the world, participating in humanitarian missions, and supporting the Global War on Terror.

-Modern Nurse Corps

-The Nurse Corps continues as a significant part of the Army Medical Department.
+The Nurse Corps continues to operate as a part of the Army Medical Department.
 Most training is conducted at Fort Sam Houston, Texas.

-Insignia And Badges
+Insignia and badges

 The Nurse Corps has a distinctive insignia, a gold color metal caduceus, bearing an 'N' in black enamel.

-Superintendents and Chiefs
+Superintendents and chiefs

 From its founding in 1901 until after World War II in 1947, the Army Nurse Corps was led by a superintendent.
 Its nurses had no permanent commissioned rank.
 The Army-Navy Nurses Act took effect on 16 April 1947, establishing the Army Nurse Corps as a staff corps, with officers holding permanent commissioned ranks from second lieutenant to lieutenant colonel.
 The corps was to be led by a director holding the rank of colonel while in that position.